How to control your TV with Amazon Echo

 - Log in to Harmony from the Alexa app.

 Once Alexa is connected to Harmony, you have the ability to turn the television on and off automatically.
 Just about everything else requires a little bit of extra work.
 Harmony is aware of what channels are available with your provider, but you can't just ask for a specific channel out of the box unless your television is connected directly to cable.
-If you use an HD cable box that connects via HDMI, or something like a Tivo, you have to create actions in Harmony under the Smart TV settings.
+If you use an HD cable box that connects via HDMI, or something like a TiVo, you have to create actions in Harmony under the Smart TV settings.

-Volume control isn't available through Alexa because Harmony doesn't have it set as an Action function.
-Alexa also doesn't have the ability to switch inputs through Harmony without actions, but an IFTTT trigger can be set up to allow this.
-Harmony and Alexa absolutely can be better integrated, but right out of the box this is a great way to control your television with your voice.
+Volume control is now available through Alexa through multiple command types.
+You can simply ask for the volume to be turned up, or you can specify an increase or decrease by specific increments between 1 and 20.
+Alexa currently does not have the ability to switch inputs through Harmony without actions, but an IFTTT trigger can be set up to allow this.
+Harmony and Alexa are being better integrated all the time with updates, but right out of the box this is a great way to control your television with your voice.